adarshrana205/First-arduino-project/README.md

 # First-arduino-project
-Created a radar using arduino
+Created a radar using arduino.